Minmyatngwe/final_project_chatbot/README.md

 Next,we need to pull the largelanguage model that we are gonna use which is 'llama3' To get that llama3 type this command 'ollama pull llama3' Since llama3 has 8billion parameters,it might depend on the hardware you have to process

+## language detect

+Since sometime languadetect libray thinks some common word like hello,hi bye not english because other languaes also has that kind of words.